susam/uncap/dev/README.md

 directory as the current directory.

   - Update copyright notice in LICENSE.md.
+  - Update copyright notice in uncap.c.
   - Update `COPYRIGHT` in uncap.c.
   - Update `VERSION` in uncap.c.
-  - Update version number in `DOWNLOAD` url in README.md.
+  - Update version in `DOWNLOAD` URL in README.md.
   - Update `PROJECT_NUMBER` in Doxyfile.
   - Update CHANGES.md.
   - Build Uncap.